While the Sun Shines (film)

 While the Sun Shines is a 1947 British comedy film directed by Anthony Asquith and starring Barbara White, Ronald Howard, Ronald Squire, Brenda Bruce, Bonar Colleano, and Michael Allan.
-It was based on Terence Rattigan's 1943 play of the same name.
+It was written by Terence Rattigan and Anatole de Grunwald based on Rattigan's 1943 play of the same name.

 Plot

 Lady Elisabeth Randall is an English Air Force corporal during World War II.
 She is on her way to marry her fiancé when she finds herself being romanced by two different men.
 The first man is Colbert, a Frenchman residing in England.
 The second man is Joe Mulvaney, an American lieutenant.
 Difficulties ensue as Lady Elisabeth finds that due to these romances both her military career and her impending marriage are in danger.

-Critical reception

-TV Guide wrote that "The direction never convinces the viewer that this story was meant to be told anywhere but on the stage"; and in his book Anthony Asquith, Tom Ryall noted that the film "reflected the tone though not the success of its stage predecessor."
+Reception

 Box office

 As of 1 April 1950 the film earned distributor's gross receipts of £98,984 in the UK of which £62,807 went to the producer.
 The film made a loss of £48,033.